Annie-Zhou1997/vt-talking-clock/README.md

-# Vt-talking-clock :diamond_shape_with_a_dot_inside:
+# Vt-Talking-Clock :diamond_shape_with_a_dot_inside:
 ## Project description
-This project is about making a special clock that can talk and tell the time in English, Dutch, Russian, and Chinese, so people who speak these languages can easily understand what time it is.
+This project aims to create a special clock that can verbally announce the time in English, Dutch, Russian, and Chinese, enabling speakers of these languages to easily comprehend the current time.

 ## Requirements before installing
 Our clock uses PyQt6 for the interface, pydub for creating audio and PyGame for playing audio.
-All other requirements are provided in requirements.txt
+All other requirements are provided in requirements.txt.

 ## Supported Languages
 - English :globe_with_meridians: